Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 • Reduced workload for managers at client companies

-• Enabled employees to manage their personal healthcare
+• Enabled employees to handle their personal healthcare

 Note: I have not yet written a case study on this app.